Aorta3698/dusk/src/chapters/stats.md

 ```

 ## Krillyzer
-Krillyzer is mainly used for analyzing SFS and SFBS distance
+Krillyzer is mainly used for analyzing SFS and SFBS distance.

 | Metric                          | Dusk           |
 |---------------------------------|----------------|